sydrawat01/qrifi/README.md

 This is a solid React + Typescript Boilerplate, using [Webpack](https://webpack.js.org/) and [Babel](https://babeljs.io/), with [`CSS Modules`](https://github.com/css-modules/css-modules), [`SASS`](https://sass-lang.com/) and traditional CSS stylesheets.
 Supports [React-Router](https://reactrouter.com) and [Redux-Toolkit](https://redux-toolkit.js.org/) too!

-This bolierplate also uses a [webapck dashboard provided by FormidableLabs](https://github.com/FormidableLabs/webpack-dashboard), makes you feel like you work at NASA!
+This boilerplate also uses a [webapck dashboard](https://github.com/FormidableLabs/webpack-dashboard) provided by [FormidableLabs](https://github.com/FormidableLabs), which makes you feel like you work at NASA! :neckbeard:

 ## :star2: Features